Mpox: Advice for travellers

 • through direct contact with contaminated objects

-• from animals to humans
+• from infected animals to humans

 Mpox can spread from person to person through contact with an infected person’s: